 At Footprints to Recovery near Denver, you can also expect:

-- Diet and nutritional counseling
+- Grief and loss counseling

 If you don’t know what some of these services are, don’t worry!
 Your therapist will explain each therapy and how it could benefit you before starting it with you.